|The wilderness of The Burren, County Clare. Bob's family history is somewhere out there.|

 4. Again, without a record, Bob says his great-grandfather Thomas and FM were brothers, born of the same mother.

 If Thomas and FM are siblings born of the same mother, and if the recorded immigration age is even close to correct, then this means that they were born about 45 years apart.
 Even if their mother gave birth to Thomas when she was 13 years old, FM would have been born when she was 58.
 FM's biography makes no mention of a forty-five year age difference between him and his brother.
 As much as we might be tempted to stretch credulity, I'm afraid Mother Nature might say those numbers really don't add up.

 Bigger Trouble: The Name Game

 In his biography FM speaks of his brother Francis who immigrated to the United States.
-Bob's claim, as outlined above, is that FM's brother and Bob's great-grandfather are the same person.
+Bob's claim, as outlined above, is that FM's brother Francis and Bob's great-grandfather Thomas are the same person.

 On the manifest of the ship on which Bob's family members emigrated, his great-grandfather's forename is recorded as Thomas; however, FM's brother's name is Francis.
-How can they be the same person?
+Why does Bob assume Thomas and Francis are the same person?
 Bob says Thomas probably changed his forename to Francis when he arrived in the United States.